-The Black Cat – aka The Vanishing Body (reissue) and House of Doom (UK title) – is a 1934 American horror film directed by Austrian-born Edgar G. Ulmer from a screenplay by Peter Ruric (better known as pulp writer “Paul Cain”).
-It stars Boris Karloff, Bela Lugosi, David Manners and Jacqueline Wells.
+The Black Cat is a 1934 American horror film directed by Austrian-born Edgar G. Ulmer from a screenplay by Peter Ruric (better known as pulp writer “Paul Cain”).
+The movie stars Boris Karloff, Bela Lugosi, David Manners and Jacqueline Wells.

-The classical music soundtrack, compiled by Heinz Eric Roemheld, includes pieces by Tchaikovsky, Liszt and Schumann, and is unusual for its time, because there is an almost continuous background score throughout the entire film.
+The classical music soundtrack, compiled by Heinz Eric Roemheld, includes pieces by Bach (Toccata and Fugue in D minor, naturally), Chopin, Tchaikovsky, Liszt and Schumann, and is unusual for its time because there is an almost continuous background score for about 80% of the film.

-The Black Cat was part of a boom in horror “talkies” following the release of Dracula and Frankenstein in 1931.
 The film exploited the popularity of Poe and the horror genre, as well as a sudden public interest in psychiatry.
-It has little to do with Edgar Allan Poe‘s short story ‘The Black Cat‘, though Poe’s name is listed in the credits.
+It was “suggested” by Edgar Allan Poe’s short story ‘The Black Cat’.

 The film – and by extension, the character of Hjalmar Poelzig – draws inspiration from the life of infamous British occultist Aleister Crowley.
 The name Poelzig was borrowed from architect Hans Poelzig, whom Ulmer claimed to have worked with on the sets for Paul Wegener’s silent film The Golem.

-Two young honeymooners, Peter and Joan Alison, are vacationing in Hungary when they learn that due to a mix up in the reservations, they must share a train compartment with Doctor Vitus Werdegast (Bela Lugosi), a psychiatrist.
-The doctor explains that he is traveling to see an old friend, Hjalmar Poelzig (Boris Karloff), an Austrian architect.
-Werdegast had left his wife to go to war 18 years ago, and has spent the last 15 years in an infamous prison camp.
+Two young honeymooners, Peter and Joan Alison, are vacationing in Hungary when they learn that due to a mix up in the reservations, they must share a train compartment with Dr Vitus Werdegast (Bela Lugosi), a psychiatrist.
+The doctor explains that he is travelling to see an old friend, Hjalmar Poelzig (Boris Karloff), an Austrian architect.
+Werdegast had left his wife to go to war 18 years ago and has spent the last 15 years in an infamous prison camp.

 Later, when the bus the three share crashes and Joan is injured, they take her to Poelzig’s home, built upon the ruins of Fort Marmorus, which Poelzig commanded during the war.